Time-bin encoding: Construction of a time-bin encoded qubit

 Time-bin encoding is done by having a single-photon go through a Mach–Zehnder interferometer (MZ), shown in black here.
 The photon coming from the left is guided through one of two paths (shown in blue and red); the guiding can be made by optical fiber or simply in free space using mirrors and polarising cubes.
 One of the two paths is longer than the other.
 The difference in path length must be longer than the coherence length of the photon to make sure the path taken can be unambiguously distinguished.
 The interferometer has to keep a stable phase, which means that the path length difference must vary by much less than the wavelength of light during the experiment.
 This usually requires active temperature stabilization.

 If the photon takes the short path, it is said to be in the state $|0 \rangle$; if it takes the long path, it is said to be in the state $|1 \rangle$.
 If the photon has a non-zero probability to take either path, then it is in a coherent superposition of the two states:

-These coherent superpositions of the two possible states are called qubits and are the basic ingredient of Quantum information science.
+These coherent superpositions of the two possible states are called qubits, which are the basic ingredient of Quantum information science.